-As National President, Marco presides over the National Fraternity and serves as a non-voting member of the Board of Trustees.
+As National President, Jessica presides over the National Fraternity and serves as a non-voting member of the Board of Trustees.
 That work includes management of the vast array of volunteers and committees that help the Fraternity accomplish its work, supervision of our National Headquarters Staff, and the planning of major Fraternal events, like the upcoming Biennial National Convention in conjunction with our lifelong partners, Tau Beta Sigma National Honorary Band Sorority.

-As National Vice President for Programs, Mike is charged with the promotion of Kappa Kappa Psi’s national programs to its membership and outside community.
+As National Vice President for Programs, Edward is charged with the promotion of Kappa Kappa Psi’s national programs to its membership and outside community.
 This includes working with the National Council to strengthen a promotional strategy for national programs, and the development of additional recognition programs for the active membership.

-Anthony M. Falcone, National Vice President for Professional Relations, first became an Honorary Member of Kappa Kappa Psi in 1992 at James Madison University (Eta Omicron Chapter) where he also received his B.M.Ed. and M.M. degrees.
+ANTHONY FALCONE, National Vice President for Professional Relations, first became an Honorary Member of Kappa Kappa Psi in 1992 at James Madison University (Eta Omicron Chapter) where he also received his B.M.Ed. and M.M. degrees.
 He currently serves as Associate Director of Bands at the University of Nebraska-Lincoln, where his duties include directing the Cornhusker Marching Band, conducting the Symphonic Band, teaching instrumental arranging, and assisting with the administration of all university bands.
 Prof. Falcone is also active in the Percussion Studio, teaching lessons, and conducting the Percussion Ensemble.
 Since 2002 he has served as Chapter Sponsor for the Epsilon Omega Chapter at UNL, and was Midwest District Governor for Kappa Kappa Psi from 2007-2019.
 He has held previous appointments at the University of Arkansas-Fayetteville; James Madison University in Harrisonburg, Virginia; and Truman State University in Kirksville, MO.
 Other Honorary Memberships include: Lambda Chapter at the University of Arkansas, The Midwest District, The Midwest District of Tau Beta Sigma, and Life Membership in the National Chapter.

 As National Vice President for Professional Relations, Tony serves as a liaison for Kappa Kappa Psi with the college band teaching profession.
 Along with his counterpart from Tau Beta Sigma, he is also responsible for planning the National Intercollegiate Band at the Biannual National Conventions, overseeing logistics and contributing to the selection of the Guest Conductor and Commissioned Composer with the Board of Trustees.
 He will also work to support Chapter Sponsors and Directors of Bands and cultivate their relationships with Chapters.
 The VPPR is appointed by the National President, with approval by the National Council, for a two-year term.

-Evan L. Thompson, from the University of South Carolina, was elected the 46th National President of Kappa Kappa Psi at the 49thBiennial Convention in Orlando, Florida.
-He presided over the 50th Biennial Convention and Centennial Celebration in Stillwater, Oklahoma in 2019.
-Evan previously served the fraternity as National Vice President for Colonization & Membership (2015-2017), Southeast District Governor (2012-2015), and National Chapter Field Representative (2010-2012).
+MARCO KRCATOVICH II, from the University of Michigan, was elected the 47th National President of Kappa Kappa Psi at the 50thBiennial Convention in Stillwater, Oklahoma.
+He presided over the 51st Biennial Convention in Grand Rapids, Michigan in 2021.
+Marco previously served the fraternity as National Vice President for Colonization & Membership (2017-2019), Vice President for Programs (2015-2017), and Kappa Kappa Psi Alumni Association Board of Directors Chairperson (2013-2015).
 He currently serves as Immediate Past National President and is a voting member of the Board of Trustees.